 - (b) Nonperiodic Distribution.
-[Periodic payment provisions not quoted] (1) Withholding. -The payor of any nonperiodic distribution (as defined in subsection (e)(3)) shall withhold from such distribution an amount equal to 10 percent of such distribution. - (2) Election of no withholding. -

-(A) In general. -An individual may elect not to have paragraph(1) apply with respect to any nonperiodic distribution.

-(c) Eligible Rollover Distributions.
+[Periodic payment provisions not quoted] - (1) Withholding. -The payor of any nonperiodic distribution (as defined in subsection (e)(3)) shall withhold from such distribution an amount equal to 10 percent of such distribution. - (2) Election of no withholding. - - (A) In general. -An individual may elect not to have paragraph - (1) apply with respect to any nonperiodic distribution. - (c) Eligible Rollover Distributions. - (1) In general. -In the case of any designated distribution which is an eligible rollover distribution - - (A) subsections (a) and (b) shall not apply, and - (B) the payor of such distribution shall withhold from such distribution an amount equal to 20 percent of such distribution.

-(1) In general. -In the case of any designated distribution which is an eligible rollover distribution - distribution an amount equal to 20 percent of such distribution.
-(2) Exception. -Paragraph (1)(B) shall not apply to any distribution if the distribute elects under section 401(a)(31)(A) to have such distribution paid directly to an eligible retirement plan.
+(2) Exception. -Paragraph (1)(B) shall not apply to any distribution if the distributee elects under section 401(a)(31)(A) to have such distribution paid directly to an eligible retirement plan.